-Headaches may seem like a minor inconvenience but they can also interrupt your daily life activities.
-The extent that they prevent you from enjoying your day or functioning at work varies depending on the type of headache.
-The challenge of headaches is that they be caused by so many different things.
+Headaches may seem like a minor inconvenience, but they can also interrupt your daily life activities.
+The extent that they prevent you from enjoying your day or functioning at work varies depending on the type of a headache.
+The challenge of headaches is that they are caused by so many different things.

 This makes it especially important to pay attention to headaches happen after a car accident.
 They could be the result of whiplash or head injury.

 Head injuries and the headaches that accompany them are not to be ignored.
 Contact our Atlanta Orthopedic Doctors today for immediate treatment.

 Headaches come in many varieties.
 Regular headaches such tension headaches, cluster headaches, sinus headaches are each painful in their way.

 Headaches, especially after a car accident, can be a sign of something more serious like a closed head injury.
 A closed head injury is not apparent on the outside of your head like a cut or bruise.